Michigan Traffic Fines & Tickets

 Michigan Point System

 All traffic tickets in Michigan are assigned a point value.
 The Michigan DMV point system is a way to track your driving performance and penalize bad drivers by suspending or revoking their licenses.
 The larger the infraction, the more points associated with that traffic ticket.
 And the more points on your record, the higher your chances are for license suspension.
+So, how long do points stay on your license in Michigan?
 The points from a traffic conviction remain on your driving record for 2 years — unless you take a Michigan driver improvement course.

 In addition to having too many points on your record, there are other ways you could lose your driving privileges in Michigan.
 A few include: